vinarius/full-stack-cognito-template/README.md

                          such as node_modules.
 .npmignore           # Defines which files should be omitted when publishing the package
                          to a registry.
-cdk.context.json     # The AWS CDK caches context values retrieved from the AWS account.
+cdk.json             # Defines where the main entry point of the CDK application is, and is
-                         This practice avoids unexpected changes to the deployments when, for example,a new Amazon Linux AMI is released, changing the Auto Scaling group. cdk.json             # Defines where the main entry point of the CDK application is, and is used to cache context key-value pairs in addition to cdk.context.json. config.ts            # Environment/system configuration.
+                         used to cache context key-value pairs in addition to cdk.context.json. config.ts            # Environment/system configuration.
 Most props passed down to the stacks